ulopeznovoa/AS-K8S-HPA-demo/README.md

-# Horizontal Pod Autoscaler demo:
+# Sample code for a Horizontal Pod Autoscaler demo

 Sample code that creates an app in Kubernetes to be used with an Horizontal Pod Autoscaler.